keyboardio/Kaleidoscope/docs/testing/running-tests.md

 # Testing Kaleidoscope

-This is not yet proper documentation about running or writing tests, just some rough notes.

 Kaleidoscope includes a simulator that can pretend (to a certain extent) to be a keyboard for the purpose of testing.

 On most UNIX-like systems, you can run Kaleidoscope's simulator tests by running